Privacy Policy

 For example, advertising companies may use third-party cookies to serve ads when you visit their website.

-Currently, Gadget Advisor uses first-party cookies as identified above.
+Belwi currently uses first-party cookies as identified above.

-Please note that third-party cookies may be used on the Platform for advertising purposes.
+Please note that third party cookies may be used on the Platform for advertising purposes.

-What if I don’t want to accept cookies
+What if I don’t want to accept cookies?

 You can set your browser to notify you when a web server attempts to write or load a cookie on your computer.